What Is Home Equity? A Comprehensive Guide

 You've worked hard as a homeowner to build up equity in your house.
 It's now time to put that equity to work for you.

-What can you expect with our sell-and-stay option?
+What can you expect with our sell and stay transaction?

 • Immediate Access to Cash - Cash out your hard-earned home equity in the form of debt-free cash.